InteractiveAdvertisingBureau/OpenDirect/OpenDirect.v2.1.final.md

         "name": "inventory",
         "type": "audience",
         "datasource": "metrics",
-        "target": "",
+        "target": "impacts",
         "targetvalues":""
     }
 ]
 ```

 Allows the Media Owner / Publisher to define the audience metrics that are available to targeted and allows the buyer to specify these metrics when performing an availability check or setting up an order line.
+These metrics may be identified as:
+* impacts
+* cover
+* reach
+* frequency

 ### ProductTargeting: Delivery